amanda-lang/amanda/README.md

 # Amanda

 Amanda is a statically typed programming language with portuguese constructs.
-It is implemented using a tree walk intepreter written in python and was mainly made to help me get a feel for progamming language design and implementation.
+It is implemented using a tree walk intepreter written in Python and was mainly made to help me get a feel for progamming language design and implementation.
 You can't do much with it due to it's lacklustre perfomance and lack of serious features.

 ## Usage